jlbradley1844/jlbradley1844.github.io/_posts/2022-01-22-bahaing-peace-2.md

 fads from the seventies and eighties.
 It was at one time thought that venting would lessen aggression.
 You'd have therapists set up sessions where you'd punch things (not the therapist) or do "primal screaming" and wreck your voice.
-This is in addition to spending a hundred bucks so you could yell to your therapist about your upbringing for fifty minutes.
-Worse yet was the "radical candor" (LOL) movement, which taught people to speak whatever was on their mind, however cruel and abusive.
+(This would be in addition to spending a hundred bucks so you could yell to your therapist about your upbringing for fifty minutes).
+Now none of this is really backbiting, since the therapist is under confidentiality, but it isn't terribly helpful either.
+The worst example of this I can thin of was the farcical "radical candor" movement, which taught people to speak whatever was on their mind, however cruel and abusive.
 The results of all of these venting "therapies" were as bad as they were predictable. *Venting increases aggression and anger; it doesn't lessen it.*